9 Ordinary least squares with interactions

 :metric-fn fmstats/r2-determination}]}))

-and print it and the performance metrices:
+and print it and the performance metrics:

-(-> evaluations flatten first :fit-ctx :model ml/thaw-model)
+(-> evaluations flatten first :fit-ctx :model ml/tidy)

 As the multiplcation of youtube*facebook is as well statistically relevant, it suggests that there is indeed an interaction between these 2 predictor variables youtube and facebook.